Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: A generalization of the Legendre curve

 We claim that $\pi:C\to C'$ is the normalization of $C'$.
 Indeed, $\pi$ factors through the normalization of $C'$ since $C$ is smooth and thus normal.
 Moreover, $\pi$ is visibly finite and birational.
 Since a finite birational morphism to a normal scheme is an isomorphism, $\pi:C\to C'$ is indeed the normalization of $C$.

 Note that $\pi$ is a bijection as well.
-In fact, it is a universal homeomorphism\footnote{Indeed, $\pi$ is projective, so universally closed and surjective, and it is injective and induces isomorphisms on the residue fields, so is universally injective by \cite[3.5.8]{GrothendieckEGA1}.}, so for every field extension $L$ of $\Fp(t)$, there is a bijection of rational points $C(L)\isoto C'(L)$.
+In fact, it is a universal homeomorphism\footnote{Indeed, $\pi$ is projective, so universally closed and surjective, and it is injective and induces isomorphisms on the residue fields, so is universally injective by \cite[3.5.8]{GrothendieckEGA1}.}, so for every field extension $L$ of $\Fp(t)$, there is a bijection of rational points

 It is convenient to specify points of $C$ by giving the corresponding points of $C'$ using the affine coordinates $x=X/Z$ and $y=Y/Z$.

 The reader who prefers to avoid the abstraction in the last two paragraphs is invited to work directly with the smooth curve $C$.
 This adds no significant inconvenience to what follows.